sigma-squared-dapp/sigma-squared-docs/faq.md

 ### What is Sigma Squared?

 Sigma Squared is a decentralized gambling protocol where the players are the house.
 It is non-custodial and anyone with a Polygon wallet can play.
 Players can place bets with 0% house edge using SIGMA2 tokens, or place bets with a small house edge using other tokens.
 Any house profit is owned by SIGMA2 token holders.
-To learn more about the distribution of SIGMA2 tokens, visit the ‘Tokenonmics’ section in this documentation.
+To learn more about the distribution of SIGMA2 tokens, visit the [Tokenonmics](tokenomics.md) section in this documentation.

 ### How is game fairness ensured?